-- 21. Obtain a listing of bonds / notes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
-Select all debt instruments on the listing, obtain supporting documentation, and observe State Bond Commission approval was obtained for each debt instrument issued. - Results: No exceptions were noted as a result of the above listed procedures. - 22.
-Obtain a listing of bonds / notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
-Randomly select one bond / note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants). - Results: No exceptions were noted as a result of the above listed procedures.
+- A. Obtain a listing of bonds motes and other debt instruments issued during the fiscal period and management's representation that the listing is complete.
+Select all debt instruments on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each debt instrument issued as required by Article VII, Section 8 of the Louisiana Constitution. - Results: No exceptions were noted as a result of the above listed procedures. - B. Obtain a listing of bonds onotes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+Randomly select one bond onote, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants (including contingency funds, short-lived asset funds, or other funds required by the debt covenants). - Results: No exceptions were noted as a result of the above listed procedures.

-Fraud Notice
+12) Fraud Notice

-- 23. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
-Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled. - Results: No exceptions were noted as a result of the above listed procedures. - 24.
-Observe the entity has posted, on its premises and website, the notice required by R.S.
-24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds. - Results: No exceptions were noted as a result of the above listed procedures.
+- A. Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
+Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled as required by R.S.
+24:523. - Results: No exceptions were noted as a result of the above listed procedures. - B. Observe the entity has posted, on its premises and website, the notice required by R.S.
+24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.

+• Results: No exceptions were noted as a result of the above listed procedures.

-Information Technology Disaster Recovery / Business Continuity
+13) Information Technology Disaster Recovery / Business Continuity

-- 25. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - a) Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if no written documentation, inquire of personnel responsible for backing up critical data) and observe that such backup occurred within the past week.
-If backups are stored on a physical medium (e.g., tapes, CDs), observe evidence that backups are encrypted before being transported. - Results: We performed the procedure and discussed the results with management. - b) Obtain and inspect the entity's most recent documentation that it has tested / verified that its backups can be restored (if no written documentation, inquire of personnel responsible for testing / verifying backup restoration) and observe evidence that the test / verification was successfully performed within the past 3 months. - Results: We performed the procedure and discussed the results with management. - c) Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
-Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - Results: We performed the procedure and discussed the results with management.
+- A. Perform the following procedures, verbally discuss the results with management, and report "We performed the procedure and discussed the results with management." - i.
+Obtain and inspect the entity's most recent documentation that it has backed up its critical data (if there is no written documentation, then inquire of personnel responsible for backing up critical data) and observe evidence that such backup (a) occurred within the past week, (b) was not stored on the government's local server or network, and (c) was encrypted. - Results: We performed the procedure and discussed the results with management. - ii.
+Obtain and inspect the entity's most recent documentation that it has tested-verified that its backups can be restored (if no written documentation, then inquire of personnel responsible for testing / verifying backup restoration) and observe evidence that the test / verification was successfully performed within the past 3 months - Results: We performed the procedure and discussed the results with management. - iii.
+Obtain a listing of the entity's computers currently in use and their related locations, and management's representation that the listing is complete.
+Randomly select 5 computers and observe while management demonstrates that the selected computers have current and active antivirus software and that the operating system and accounting system software in use are currently supported by the vendor. - Results: We performed the procedure and discussed the results with management. - B. Randomly select 5 terminated employees (or all terminated employees if less than 5) using the list of terminated employees obtained in procedure #17.
+Observe evidence that the selected terminated employees have been removed or disabled from the network. - Results: We performed the procedure and discussed the results with management.

-Sexual Harassment
+14) Prevention of Sexual Harassment